 STUDENTS CANNOT REGISTER FOR FUTURE SEMESTERS WITHOUT ADVISEMENT.
 Please read this page carefully prior to advisement.

-Students must meet with their advisor or the Graduate Coordinator every semester in order to discuss their progress and how they should proceed in their course of study, including planning for comps or defenses.
-Students should present a typed Linguistics Graduate Student Advisement Form draft to their advisor at such a meeting and discuss any adjustments that need to be made.
-Students will then turn in the completed and signed form to the Office Manager for clearance to register and creation of courses such as LING7000, 7300, 9000, 9300, and 9010.
+Students must meet with their assigned advisor (either the Graduate Coordinator or their major professor, see below) every semester in order to discuss their progress and how they should proceed in their course of study, including planning for comps or defenses.
+Students should present a typed Linguistics Graduate Student Advisement Form draft to their advisor at this meeting and discuss any adjustments that need to be made.
+Students will then turn in the completed and signed form to the Office Manager for clearance to register and for the creation of individualized courses such as LING7000, 7300, 9000, 9300, and 9010.
 Advisement appointments pertaining to Spring semesters should occur by October 15, and advising appointments pertaining to Summer and Fall semesters should occur by March 15.

 For a quick description of degree programs to aid in your advisement process, please see the checklists here:

 For a complete list of course offerings in upcoming semesters, please see the schedule of classes on the Registrar's website.